erikbejstam/haiku/diary.md

 I think I'm happy enough with the raw design of the front page to add a little screenshot of it to the readme, just so visitors get an initial presentation of what the website is about and what it looks like.

+#### Second session

+Added the functionality for navigating between haiku.
+Works good.
+Tried to add animation but didn't work, will have to fix that later.
+Apparently an element can't fade in if it has `display: none` which i had for the hidden haiku.
+So I don't know if i have to have a temporary class maybe, that removes that property, but still keeps it invisible.
+We'll see.

+I'm also unsure of the font.
+I really like Bodoni Moda, but it's a bit hard to read unfortunately.
+I tried to find something else, but didn't manage to find anything that looked nice.
+I'll have to find something better later.